Dejie1/Hackathon-2/README.md

 While playing the game, the players are able to make their own decision in some scenarios.
 The choice they made will affect their future.

-Here is an example of the scenario:
+Here is an example of the scenarios:
 ```c++
 You wakes up in a mysterious room with no memory of how you get here ...
 "Damn ...
 Its cold in here" You said as you slowly close your eyes once again ...